sagemath/sagewiki_to_gh-2022-10-10/graph.md

  * On Feb.
 17, 2007, Robert gave a [http://www.robertlmiller.com/talks/graph_intro.pdf talk] at Sage Days 3.
  * On Mar.
 2, 2007, Robert gave a talk entitled "Opening Graph Automorphisms".
  * On Mar.
 29, 2007, he followed up with a [http://www.robertlmiller.com/talks/nauty.pdf part two] of this talk, after implementing "nice".
+ * On Apr.
+21, 2007, Emily presented a poster introducing the SAGE graph theory package at East Coast Computer Algebra Day.
+ * On Apr.
+27, 2007, Emily gave a talk introducing the (almost complete) sqlite database.

 == Other wiki pages ==
  * Surveys